dgurudot/tg/help/en-US/TERMS.md

 -   We want to help you make money.
 However, TradeGrub is not in the business of rendering personalized investment advice.
 We can't know all the relevant facts about you and your individual needs, and we cannot claim or represent that any particular Services are suitable for you.
 Accordingly, you agree that any recommendation or action taken by a Service does not constitute a recommendation that a particular security, strategy, or action is suitable for you.
 If you want personal advice, then you should seek a registered investment advisor.

 -   TradeGrub may partner with third parties in order to make buying our Services recommendations easier for you.
-We will not, and cannot, trade on your behalf at your brokerage.
+We do not place trades at your brokerage on our own initiative.
+We place orders only when you instruct us to, either directly or through rules and automated settings that you create and enable.
 Only you can decide whether or not a stock is right for you and you agree to be liable for any trades you initiate at your brokerage using tools that we or our partners provide.

 -   We are neither licensed nor qualified to provide investment advice.
 The contents shared are not provided to any particular individual with a view toward their individual circumstances.
 The information shared is not an offer to buy or sell securities.